 The JFR holds its Advanced Seminar at the Hilton Newark Airport, in northern New Jersey over the birthday weekend of Dr. Martin Luther King, Jr. This three-day intensive program is open only to Alfred Lerner Fellows.
 The Advanced Seminar focuses on specific topics within the history of the Holocaust.
 Participants are expected to complete required readings and writing assignments prior to the start of the program.
 The Advanced Seminar is limited to 24 Lerner Fellows who have been nominated by their local Holocaust center.
 The JFR subsidizes most of the costs associated with this program.

 Participation is open to Alfred Lerner Fellows who have been nominated by their local Holocaust center.
 The ten day program in Poland, which is limited to fifteen Lerner Fellows, includes visits to concentration camps, ghetto sites, and meetings with survivors, rescuers, local historians, and teachers.
-Robert Jan van Pelt is the accompanying scholar for the European Study Program.
+Professor Robert Jan van Pelt is the accompanying scholar for the European Study Program.
 Participants are expected to complete required readings prior to the start of the program.

 The journey ends in Auschwitz, where the group spends four days visiting Auschwitz and Birkenau and examining documents in the archives.
 Participants have the opportunity to review what they learned during the ten days.
 The program allows the group to discuss approaches to teaching the Holocaust and to reflect on their experience before departing for home.
 While there is a participant fee, the JFR provides a significant subsidy for each participant.

 The JFR is appreciative of the generous financial support it receives from the Conference on Jewish Material Claims Against Germany (Claims Conference) for the above three programs.

-JFR One-Day Seminars for New York City Teachers focus on specific topics and themes in Holocaust history.
+JFR One-Day Seminars for New York - New Jersey teachers focus on specific topics and themes in Holocaust history.
 These seminars, offered each January, are open to high school English and history teachers in the New York City metro area.